datacraft-dsc/DEPs/12/README.md

 - Invoking an operation
    - The `ns:this` property must be present in the *entity* JSON object.
-   - A list of entities that were consumed by this operation as inputs.
+   - A list of entities that were consumed by this operation must be listed in the inputs.

 #### Properties of activity